ionos-cloud/knife-ionos-cloud/README.md

 ## Overview

-Usage documaentation can be found at [here](https://docs.ionos.com/knife-plugin)

 Chef is a popular configuration management tool that allows simplified configuration and maintenance of both servers and cloud provider environments through the use of common templates called recipes.
 The Chef `knife` command line tool allows management of various nodes within those environments.
 The `knife-ionoscloud` plugin utilizes the IONOS Cloud REST API to provision and manage various cloud resources on the IONOS Cloud platform.

+In depth documaentation can be found at [here](https://docs.ionos.com/knife-plugin).

 ## Getting Started